chrisdone-artificial/website/posts/ipp.markdown

 I'll repeat myself: the IPP is about valuing the user's time over the maintainer's time. *It's not all about you and your needs.* Think about others who have to consume your work.

+Even the containers package authors plan to [remove old names](https://github.com/haskell/containers/pull/1049/files), despite there being no reason to do so.

 #### Why have package versions when you are going to duplicate an entire module or package when you make a breaking change?

 I already covered this above, but let's rewrite in a different way: Package versions in Haskell are broken.